hiiamboris/red-cli-gitlab-mirror/README.md

 Should we allow passing empty strings as **`--option=`**?
 It can be done with `--option ""` or `--option=""` right now anyway.

 Maybe a flag that would **forbid overriding** options that were already encountered?
 Does this have any use?

+If aliasing options by "ditto" string doesn't work for you, propose a better alternative ;) I'm not totally convinced it's the best approach either.
+Just the one that seemed simpler to me.

+Should `pair!` type be added to the [loadable set](#type-checking-and-conversion)?

 ### Intermediate form